The importance of using video in sales emails

 Try A/B Tests

 A/B testing is sometimes called ‘split testing’, and the basic principle behind it is that multiple versions of something are created and delivered to smaller portions of a group.
-In the case of an optimised email, perhaps a few versions are made with different phrasing in the subject line, different placement of the content or different links to click through.
+In the case of an optimized email, perhaps a few versions are made with different phrasing in the subject line, different placement of the content or different links to click through.

 The overall performance of each variation is measured, and the best performing one becomes the email that is sent to a larger group, or alterations are made to get a better response, and a new AB test is conducted.